lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Staking rate limits

-As there’s a high probability of the staking surge post-Merge, the Lido protocol implemented staking rate limits aimed to reduce the surge's impact on the staking queue & Lido’s socialized rewards distribution model. there is a sliding window limit that is parametrized with `_maxStakingLimit` and `_stakeLimitIncreasePerBlock`.
+As there’s a high probability of the staking surge post-Merge, the Lido protocol implemented staking rate limits aimed at reducing the surge's impact on the staking queue & Lido’s socialized rewards distribution model. there is a sliding window limit that is parametrized with `_maxStakingLimit` and `_stakeLimitIncreasePerBlock`.
 This means it is only possible to submit this much Ether to the Lido staking contracts within a 24 hours timeframe.
 Currently, the daily staking limit is set at 150,000 ether.

 You can picture this as a health globe from Diablo 2 with a maximum of `_maxStakingLimit` and regenerating with a constant speed  per block.